 This is a 7.9-mile segment of critically eroded beach comprising the entire Gulf shoreline of Anna Maria Island.
-The Manatee County Shore Protection Project is authorized until 2043, and the project history for this segment of shoreline is described in Table 5.
-The project spans along the entire 7.5 miles of the island from R1-R41, although federal restoration has only been completed along 4.7 miles of Gulf shoreline from R12-R36.
-A total of 6.1 miles of shoreline has been restored on the island with the addition of non-federal segments of shoreline from R7-R10 and R36-R41.3.
+The Manatee County Shore Protection Project is authorized until 2043.
+The project history for this segment of shoreline is described in Table 5.
+The federal restoration has been completed along 4.6 miles of Gulf shoreline from R12-R36.
+A total of 6.2 miles of shoreline has been restored on the island with the addition of non-federal segments of shoreline from R7-R10 (0.6 mile) and R36-R41.3 (1.0 mile).
 The local sponsor is Manatee County.
 The federal project design consists of a beach berm at elevation +4.0 ft NAVD 88 to protect the existing dune and upland development.

-Restoration of the federal Manatee County Shore Protection Project was completed at Holmes Beach and Bradenton Beach (R12-R36) using sand from an offshore borrow area in 1993.
+Restoration of the federal Manatee County Shore Protection Project was completed at Holmes Beach and Bradenton Beach (R12-R36) in 1993 using sand from an offshore borrow area.
 The construction of the restoration project directly impacted hardbottom and included construction of 7.3 acres of artificial reef to mitigate for adverse impacts to nearshore hardbottom.
-Restoration was completed along the north end of the island (R7-R10) and the first nourishment was completed between R12-R36 using sand from an offshore borrow area in May 2002.
+Restoration was completed along the north end of the island (R7-R10) and the first nourishment was completed between R12-R36 in May 2002 using sand from an offshore borrow area.
 In response to the 2004 hurricane season, nourishment for the federal project was accelerated with construction completed in the summer of 2006.
 Due to contractor difficulties and the marine turtle nesting season, the design template was not fully nourished at that time.
 In 2007, a feasibility study was completed that studied the expansion of the project to the north, from R1-R7.